 About ¾ of the way, you’ll reach an intersection with a sign showing the way to Le Mares roundabout and Plaine Champagne trail.
 Turn left to get to Les Mares roundabout (this is where the hike ends).

 If you turn right, you’ll reach Plaine Champagne waterfall in about 15 minutes.
-Keep in mind that the path is usually muddy, so good hiking shoes are a must!
+Keep in mind that the path is usually muddy, so proper hiking shoes are a must!

 Brise Fer Mountain